shocking truth web hosting

 6. Oversold Servers = Neighbor-Caused Crashes

-Overselling practices that crash neighbor sites mean your “private” account is packed 400+ to a box.
+Your “private” account is packed 400+ to a server.
 One viral blog post on the same server can drag every site down.
-Look for hosts that publish “server density” or offer CloudLinux isolation; transparency is a red-flag detector.
+Look for hosts using CloudLinux isolation for resource fairness.

 7. Fine-Print Limits That Can Suspend Your Site

-Hidden caps on cron jobs, e-mail sending, or database queries can get you shut off for “abuse.”
-For example, many shared plans silently limit you to 150 e-mails per hour—hit 151 and you’re locked out until the next calendar day.
+Hidden caps on cron jobs, email sending, or database queries can get you shut off.
+Many shared plans limit you to 150 emails per hour—hit 151 and you’re locked out for 24 hours.

 8. Whois Privacy: Free Elsewhere, $9.99 Here

-Registrars such as Namecheap and Cloudflare Registrar include WHOIS Guard at no cost.
-Hosts that tack on hidden whois privacy fees and free alternatives are double-dipping.
-Register your domain with a third party and simply point the nameservers.
+Registrars like Namecheap include WHOIS Guard at no cost.
+Hosts that tack on fees are double-dipping.
+Register your domain separately and point the nameservers.

 9. Daily Backups Aren’t Always Included

-Site crashes at 2 a.m. and the host’s “nightly backup” turns out to be weekly—if it exists at all.
-Hidden charges for daily backups you assume are free can appear as a $2–$5/month add-on.
+Site crashes at 2 a.m. and the host’s “nightly backup” is weekly.
 Verify retention (30 days minimum) and test a restore before you need it.

 10. Support Centers with Copy-Paste Answers

-Many brands outsource to call centers armed only with canned scripts.
-When a server-level issue strikes, you’re stuck in tier-1 purgatory.
+Many brands outsource to call centers with scripts.
+When a server-level issue strikes, you’re stuck.
 Look for hosts with in-house engineers and a ticket-escalation SLA under 30 minutes.

 11. Refund Loopholes That Deny Your Money Back

-“30-day money-back” often excludes domain registration, setup fees, and add-ons.
-Some providers prorate after day 30 but keep a $35 “administration fee.”
-Always pay with a credit card—issuers can dispute shady denials.
+“30-day money-back” often excludes domain registration and setup fees.
+Some keep a $35 “administration fee.”
+Always pay with a credit card for dispute protection.

 12. Dedicated IP Upsells Are Useless for SEO

 Google confirmed shared IPs do not hurt rankings.
-Why dedicated IP upsells are useless for SEO is simple: modern search algorithms care about content quality and page speed, not your IP neighborhood.
+Modern algorithms care about Core Web Vitals and content, not your IP.
 Save the $4/month.

 13. How to Audit Web-Host Specs Before You Buy

-• GTmetrix: test the host’s demo site from your target region.
+• GTmetrix: test the host’s demo site from your region.

 Document everything; screenshots beat verbal promises.